PARP inhibitors

 PARP inhibitors are targeted therapies used to treat certain breast, ovarian, pancreatic, and prostate cancers.
-In breast cancer, PARP inhibitors are FDA approved for people who were born with a mutation, or change, on the BRCA genes.
-The breast cancer can be early-stage or metastatic and must be HER2-negative.
+In breast cancer, PARP inhibitors are FDA approved for people who were born with an inherited BRCA genetic mutation.
+The breast cancer can be any stage, and must be HER2-negative.

 Since the early 2000s, researchers have studied PARP inhibitors as treatments for breast and other cancers.
 The U.S. Food and Drug Administration first approved a PARP inhibitor to treat ovarian cancer in 2014.
 Since then, it has approved more PARP inhibitors to treat ovarian and other cancers.